 A Few Books That Can Help

 As I mentioned at the start of this article, advance planning is a very big topic and really requires a book to do it justice.
-Here are three practical books that I have recently read and can recommend.
-All have been published in the last few years and were available at my local public library.
+Here are three practical books that I’ve read and can recommend.
+All were available at my local public library.

 AARP’s Planning for Long-Term Care for Dummies, by Carol Levine.
 This book is written for older adults but can easily be used by family members.
 It’s quite comprehensive.
 Along with the legal/document aspects of advance planning, it provides a comprehensive approach to planning for the later stages of life and options for meeting care needs.